Damocles2/OpenSnoo/README.md

 # OpenSnoo
-PS: Make sure to put your api key in the json file before using!
-Don't have one?
-Go to https://www.reddit.com/prefs/apps and then and then create new app.
-Then all you have to do is copy and paste that into the file!
+**PS: Make sure to read the wiki to set it up!
+This is a hardcoded client and therefore needs to have your user data put in through the script and json file!**

 OpenSnoo is an extremely minimalist third party gui for reddit that is hard coded to have the features you desire through a well-structured python script.